A picture of the space of typical learnable tasks: Introduction

 \section{Introduction}

-Exploiting data from related tasks to reduce the sample complexity of learning a desired task, is an idea that lies at the heart of burgeoning fields like transfer, multi-task, meta, few-shot, and self-supervised learning.
-These algorithms have shown an impressive ability to learn representations that can predict well on new tasks.
-The algorithms are very diverse in how they work but it stands to reason they must be exploiting some shared structure in the space of learning tasks.
-Although there is a large body of work that seeks to understand relatedness among tasks and how these algorithms exploit it (see~\cref{s:related}), we do not know what this shared structure precisely is.
-Our work makes the following contributions to advancing this line of research.
+Exploiting data from related tasks to reduce the sample complexity of learning a desired task, is an idea that lies at the heart of burgeoning fields like transfer, multi-task, meta, few-shot, semi- and self-supervised learning.
+These algorithms, aided by the ability of deep networks to learn flexible representations, have shown an impressive ability to predict well on new tasks.
+These algorithms are very different from each other but it stands to reason they must be exploiting some structure in the space of tasks.
+We do not yet know what the structure in the space of tasks is precisely (see~\cref{s:related} for a discussion of related work).
+The goal of this paper is to characterize this structure and shed light on \emph{why} these existing algorithms are successful.

-\textbf{We develop a technique to analyze the learned representation on a task, and its relationship to other tasks.} Our key technical innovation is to use ideas from information geometry to characterize the geometry of the space of probabilistic models fit on different tasks.
-We develop methods to embed training trajectories of probabilistic models into a lower-dimensional space isometrically, i.e., while preserving pairwise distances.
-This allows us to faithfully visualize the geometry of these very high dimensional spaces (for Imagenet, our probabilistic models are in { $\sim$}$10^7$ dimensions) and thereby interpret the geometry of the space of learning tasks.
-These technical tools are very general and shed light on the shared structure among tasks.
+We develop information-geometric techniques to analyze representations learned by different algorithms on different tasks.
+The key idea of this paper is to think of a deep network with weights $w$ trained on a task as a probabilistic model

-\textbf{We point these technical tools to study how algorithms that learn from multiple tasks work.
-We provide evidence for the following phenomena.}
+where $\yvec = (y_1, \ldots, y_N)$ denotes any sequence of outputs (each $y_n \in \cbr{1,\ldots,C}$ classes) on $N$ independent and identically distributed samples and $p_w^n(y_n)$ denotes the probability that sample $x_n$ belongs to class $y_n$ as predicted by a deep network with weights $w$.
+We instantiate the technical machinery of information geometry using this $NC$-dimensional object to study different probabilistic models fitted to the task irrespective of which representation learning algorithm, e.g., supervised learning, meta-learning, etc., or what neural architecture was used to fit the probabilistic model.
+This construction circumvents the enormous diversity of algorithms, architectures with different feature spaces and training methods across these different sub-fields and provides us with a single space to study these models in --- the prediction space of the model.